apache/openwhisk/docs/actions.md

   This example also shows the need for asynchronous actions.
 The action returns a Promise to indicate that the result of this action is not available yet when the function returns.
 Instead, the result is available in the `request` callback after the HTTP call completes, and is passed as an argument to the `resolve()` function.

-2. Run the following commands to create the action and invoke it:
+2. Create an action from the `weather.js` file:

   ```
   wsk action create weather weather.js
   ```

+3. Use the following command to run the action, and observe the output:
   ```
   wsk action invoke --result weather --param location "Brooklyn, NY"
   ```

+  Using the `--result` flag means that the value returned from the action is shown as output on the commandline:

   ```json
   {
       "msg": "It is 28 degrees in Brooklyn, NY and Cloudy"
   }
   ```

+This example also passed a parameter to the action by using the `--param` flag and a value that can be changed each time the action is invoked.
 Find out more about parameters in the [Working with parameters](./parameters) section.

 ### Packaging an action as a Node.js module